Site map

 • A prototype of the return vehicle propulsion system for thermal-vacuum tests

 Despite skepticism expressed privately by the participants in the project and by some outsiders, Russian space officials insisted Phobos-Grunt would fly in 2009.
-At a high-level agency meeting in January 2008, Director General of NPO Lavochkin Georgy Poleshyuk one more time confirmed that the spacecraft is set for launch in 2009.
+At a high-level agency meeting in January 2008, Director General of NPO Lavochkin Georgy Poleshyuk confirmed one more time that the spacecraft was set for launch in 2009.
 "We haven't have any discussions (about delaying the mission)," Poleshyuk told RussianSpaceWeb.com in May 2008, "Work proceeds strictly on schedule."

-Challenges to the launch schedule
+Challenges to launch schedule

-The head of Lavochkin Georgy Poleshyuk has identified the integration of the Chinese micro-satellite, the development of the ground control tracking complex and the development of scientific payloads as the most critical aspects of work for achieving a launch on time.
+The head of Lavochkin Georgy Poleshyuk identified the integration of the Chinese micro-satellite, the development of the ground control tracking complex and the development of scientific payloads as the most critical aspects of work for achieving a launch on time.
 (283)

 Unofficial sources familiar with the project also described serious problems with the development of the spacecraft's onboard flight control system, BKU, and its operating software.
 The system's memory reportedly lacked capacity and required parameters for memory access could not be achieved.

-During 2008, the work on complex avionics, which would control the spacecraft and its vast array of scientific instruments, reportedly lagged behind schedule and its hardware did not meet the project specifications and reliability.
+During 2008, the work on complex avionics, which would control the spacecraft and its vast array of scientific instruments, reportedly lagged behind schedule and its hardware did not meet the project specifications and reliability standards.
 The valves controlling the propellant lines repeatedly failed during tests, a source said.
 Thermal control and electrical compatibility of various systems apparently presented a challenge as well.

 As with many other projects, the situation was also hampered by the exodus of qualified specialists from the industry and from educational institutions supplying new cadre in the field of automated control systems.